digicatapult/inteli-api/README.md

 # inteli-api

-Inteli OpenAPI service for interacting with the DSCP (Digital Supply-Chain Platform)
+Inteli OpenAPI service for interacting with the Sequence (SQNC) distributed infrastructure

 ## Environment Variables